canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 This is the application that will be connected to Envision Creator, and that stores all the assets/documents.
 It's the "single source of truth"

 ### Envision Creator
+Also called Envision App.
 This is the product used to create/edit/view Envision documents

 ## Architecture

 ### Diagram
 ![](../img/connector_architecture.png)

-The architecture is composed of 2 main elements: Envision application, and the Datasource software (PLM...).
+The architecture is composed of 2 main elements: Envision Creator application, and the Datasource software (PLM...).

 The 2 elements communicate with each other thanks to the Connector SDK, that is installed on Envision server and written in Typescript/Javascript.